Skip to main content

 Overview

-Context documents provide essential information to AI skills about your project, its architecture, and the roles they should play.
-These documents help skills make better decisions and produce more relevant code.
+Context documents provide essential information to AI skills about the role they should play, the agents available to them, the team they are collaborating with, and any memory that should persist across sessions.
+These documents help skills make better decisions and produce more relevant results.

 Context Types